 Prof. Dehez received a degree in Electrical and Mechanical Engineering and a Ph D. degree from the Université catholique de Louvain (UCL), respectively in 1998 and 2004.
 After a post-doctoral experience at the Ecole Normale Supérieure de Cachan (team of Prof. Multon) in 2004 and at the Ecole Polytechnique Fédérale de Lausanne (team of Prof. Perriard) in 2005, he joined the UCL as professor of mechatronics in 2006.
 In 2010, he spent a scientific stay in the Ecole Polytechnique Fédérale de Lausanne (team of Prof. Perriard).

 His research activities cover the design, the modelling and the optimization of all types of electromagnetic devices, ranging from superconducting magnets to electrical motors, and including magnetic bearings and gears.
-Among these, he is particularly interested in electrodynamic and permanent magnet bearings, high performance BLDC machines, and their combination into selfbearing machines.
+Among these, he is particularly interested in electrodynamic and permanent magnet bearings, high performance PM machines, and their combination into selfbearing machines.

 Prof. De Jaeger is Vice-Dean of the Louvain School of Engineering (Ecole Polytechnique de Louvain) in charge of the relationships with industry.

 His research activities are related to Smart Grids, innovative concepts of virtual inertia and frequency containment reserves and their impact on power systems dynamics, active autonomous electricity distribution grids planning, innovative pumped hydro energy storage systems build on specific geologic sites (out of use quarries or underground cavities) and their integration in power systems, Power Quality and EMC in Smart Grids, Microgrids control...